OPEC meeting: agreement reached on lower oil production, but less than lower demand

 Iran, Libya and Venezuela would be exempt from production cuts due to sanctions or lost production.

-Oil futures had started the day earlier, according to reports that there would be an agreement to cut up to 15 million barrels a day.
+Oil futures had started higher on Thursday following reports that there was an agreement to cut up to 15 million barrels a day.
 As the day progressed, however, doubts arose as to the reduction of this magnitude and the closing of prices slightly lower.

-Thursday’s OPEC emergency virtual meeting follows pressure from US President Donald Trump, who last week called on Saudi Arabia and Russia to make major cuts to their production.
+Thursday’s emergency meeting, convened by Saudi Arabia, followed pressure from US President Donald Trump, who last week called on Saudi Arabia and Russia to cut production sharply.

-Trump said he chatted with Russian President Vladimir Putin and King Salman of Saudi Arabia for an hour and a half Thursday to discuss oil production.
+Trump said he spoke to Russian President Vladimir Putin and King Salman of Saudi Arabia on Thursday to discuss oil production.

 Dozens of U.S. oil companies are bankrupt due to the collapse in oil prices, and Trump has said he plans for global layoffs in the oil industry.